CyberFlameGO/svnpython/Doc/library/csv.rst

    dialect.
 For full details about the dialect and formatting parameters, see section :ref:`csv-fmt-params`.

-   Each row read from the csv file is returned as a list of strings.
+   All data read are returned as strings.
 No automatic data type conversion is performed.

    A short usage example::